wesleycamargo/azure-docs.pt-br/articles/event-grid/how-to-event-domains.md

 }]
 ```

-Para obter as chaves para um domínio, use:
+Para obter as chaves de um domínio com a CLI do Azure, use:

 ```azurecli-interactive
 az eventgrid domain key list \